The GFI Team

 As a consultant he has carried out organisational and performance reviews of a wide range of charities, developing strategic and business plans with an emphasis on growth and service development and general troubleshooting.

-Leigh Nicholson – Co-ordinator for the Sensing the Wild project and working now on the Audio Support Service Calls (ASSC) Project – Leigh is a Sight Loss specialist assisting us with our services and walks for the Blind and visually impaired.
+Leigh Nicholson – Leigh worked for us as Co-ordinator for the Sensing the Wild project which completed in 2021and subsequently on the Audio Support Service Calls (ASSC) Project.
+Leigh is a Sight Loss specialist assisting us with our services and is developing a " Sighted Guide in the Natural Environment" training course for our 2023-2024 project Sea-ing Sense, funded by the Heritage Lottery.

-Sophie Bishop – one of our Directors, Sophie is currently Project Lead for our Big Lottery-funded project Building friendships and learning new skills – Social Activities for Older and Isolated People 2019-2021
+Sophie Bishop – one of our Directors, Sophie is currently Project Lead for our Awards For All project providing Social Activities for Older and Isolated People 2022-2023, and will also be the Coordinator for the Sea-ing Sense 2023-2024 project funded by the Heritage Lottery.

 Admin, Fund Raising and Bookkeeping is done in house by Directors/ Volunteers